-1. Legal framework
+1. Legal Framework

 - 1.1.
-This policy has due regard to all relevant legislation and statutory guidance including, but not limited to, the following: - The UK General Data Protection Regulation (UK GDPR) - Freedom of Information Act 2000 - The Education (Pupil Information) (England) Regulations 2005 (as amended in 2018) The Freedom of Information and Data Protection (Appropriate Limit and Fees) Regulations 2004 - School Standards and Framework Act 1998 - Data Protection Act 2018 - Protection of Freedoms Act - 1.2.
-This policy also has regard to the following guidance: - ICO (2021) 'Guide to the UK General Data Protection Regulation (UK GDPR)' DfE (2018) 'Data protection: a toolkit for schools' - ICO (2012) 'IT asset disposal for organisations' - 1.3.
-This policy operates in conjunction with the following Trust policies: - · Photography and Videos at School Policy - Freedom of Information Policy and Model Publication Scheme - CCTV Policy - · Child Protection and Safeguarding Policy - Subject Access Request (SAR) Policy and Procedures - Data Breach Policy and Procedures
+This policy has due regard to all relevant legislation and statutory guidance including, but not limited to, the following: - Protection of Freedoms Act 2012 - Data Protection Act 2018 - The UK General Data Protection Regulation (UK GDPR) - Freedom of Information Act 2000 - The Education (Pupil Information) (England) Regulations 2005 (as amended in 2018) - The Freedom of Information and Data Protection (Appropriate Limit and Fees) Regulations 2004 - School Standards and Framework Act 1998 - Electronic Commerce (EC Directive) Regulations 2002 - The Privacy and Electronic Communications (EC Directive) Regulations 2003 - 1.2.
+This policy operates in conjunction with the following guidelines: - ICO (2021) 'Guide to the UK General Data Protection Regulation (UK GDPR)' - DfE (2018) 'Data protection: a toolkit for schools' - ICO (2012) 'IT asset disposal for organisations' - 1.3.
+This policy operates in conjunction with the following Trust policies: - Photography and Videos at School Policy - Freedom of Information Policy and Model Publication Scheme - CCTV Policy - Safeguarding and Child Protection Policy - Subject Access Request (SAR) Policy and Procedures - Data Breach Policy and Procedures

-2. Applicable data
+2. Applicable Data